Four secrets to early recovery from a finger pulley injuryApr 12, 2021

 Gentle stretches of the fingers are helpful.
 Take your fingers and gently push them back into extension.
 Hold for 20 seconds or more if able and try that 5 times.
 Go the opposite way by trying to make a fist.
 If your injured finger can’t make it all the way into a fist, give it a little pressure to stretch it.
 Again, this should be gentle, without drastically increasing pain levels.

 Another handy (pun not intended) exercise is to try tendon glides.
 Start with your palm facing outward, fingers straight.
 Curl your fingers over so that the tips of your fingers are pointing straight down.
 Both knuckles in the fingers will be bent at this point.
 Follow this up with straightening the fingers out, but bending at the first knuckle.
 From this spot, then bend the middle knuckle.
 Return to starting position after that.
 Confused?
 Follow this link to watch a video I made of this exercise: https://www.youtube.com/watch?v=P5eqWUSYWUc

 The last exercise I will cover today is thumb opposition.
-Simply take your thumb and index finger to reach other to make contact with the tips.
+Simply take your thumb and index finger to reach the other to make contact with the tips.
 Then do the same with the thumb and middle finger.
-Then ringer finger and, finally, the pinky.
+Then the ring finger and, finally, the pinky.
 Repeat the process several times.
 This helps to maintain and improve dexterity in your hand.

 Stay connected with news and updates!

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.